Draft Counseling with the Military Selective Service Act: Boards, Rights, Resistance, Conscience, and Politics

 Training as draft counselors probably wasn’t very long for anyone.
 I took a four-week course that included teaching, books, use of the law reporter SSLR, and a simultaneous apprenticeship.
 The apprenticeship was in observing several counseling sessions under each of several established counselors followed by doing several sessions ourselves under the eyes of each of several experienced counselors without our being introduced as apprentices (lest counselees not take us seriously) and with experienced counselors taking over only if we got into trouble so serious our recovery was unlikely.
 After the apprenticeship, a general meeting of counselors would consider whether we could counsel on our own.
 Other counseling organizations probably did things differently.
 Maybe this worked for me because I’m geeky and reading law fit, but I didn’t know about nerdiness and I liked how this worked.

 And it didn’t always fit.
 Joe did counseling, was nice, and had no ethical problems.
-When two Hells Angels confronted us, an Angel and Joe were on opposite sides of the issue they were discussing and the Angel swung a stick over Joe’s head, but Joe didn’t flinch, so the Angel decided he was okay and the hassles were directed at the rest of us.
+When two Hells Angels confronted us, an Angel and Joe were on opposite sides of the issue they were discussing and the Angel swung a stick over Joe’s head, but Joe didn’t flinch, so the Angel decided he was okay and then the hassles were directed at the rest of us.
 But, on other days, some of us wondered if Joe, as a draft counselor, knew what he was doing.
 Some counselors started sitting in on his counseling sessions, but he kept turning to the observer with questions, so we didn’t know what he did when no one was observing.
 So one of us called one of the past administrators, who had moved on, and found out that Joe had never been cleared to be a full counselor, only to answer some basic questions.
 That was a counseling status no one else had, so he fell between the cracks, so to speak.
 I don’t remember what we did about it, but I guess we did something so we wouldn’t have problems to worry about.
 Maybe we let him answer basic questions.
 He stuck with us, I think until we closed.

 Various kinds of ethics came up.
 If you’re counseling so people can make their own choices, would you help someone who wants to join the Mafia and kill people? or the Ku Klux Klan?
 Where would you draw the line?
 There were legal issues that had similarities.
 People learning about conscientious objection sometimes thought you had to be a life-long absolute pacifist, never violent since birth (or at least say so).
 Not exactly; the law didn’t require that.
 One counselor promised that he could get anyone out of the draft; I don’t think he could, although he was smart on law and likely thought he had advice anyone could follow.
 One counselor raised an issue about guaranteeing an outcome even though we knew it couldn’t be guaranteed, it was just likely; he didn’t want a counselee to decline to go through the process and then come back later to start again while I didn’t want to make unreliable promises.
 I guess it’s like a doctor promising a child it won’t hurt a bit.